idosal/assistant-chat-gpt/README.md

 A **Chrome** browser extension that embeds ChatGPT as a hands-free voice assistant in the background.
 Any ChatGPT prompt is a quick "Hey girl" away!

-ChassistantGPT **supports 60+ languages and dialects**.
+ChassistantGPT **supports over 60 languages and dialects**.
 Pick your native language, and a **custom trigger phrase** (configurable in the tab).
 For example: who needs "Hey girl" when you can rock "Coucou Skynet" and converse with ChatGPT in French?

+Instead of the voice trigger, you can also press Ctrl/Cmd + Shift + E from anywhere in the browser.
+Pressing it while ChassitantGPT is already listening for an instruction will stop it.

 https://user-images.githubusercontent.com/18148989/206920857-a726a8f5-7330-44c1-b97f-9af67f4b67f6.mp4